0xvpr/SCCT-Trainer/README.md

 I eventually got it working and I use it for most of my projects in both C & C++.

 ### How it works
-Compiling the source & header files will yield an injectable DLL file located in <code>Release</code>
+Compiling the source & header files with the <code>-shared</code> option will yield an injectable DLL file.
+Use any DLL injector
-called <code>sp3.dll</code>.
-Use any DLL injector that you are comfortable with to inject the file.
-if the file was compile with the <code>#define DEBUG</code> define located in <code>main.c</code> set to 1, a
+that you are comfortable with to inject the file.
+If the file was compile with the <code>#define DEBUG</code> define located in
-console will launch when the DLL is successfully injected.
+<code>main.c</code> set to 1, a console will launch when the DLL is successfully injected.

 The hacks written are:
 	- Press <code>Shift + T</code> to teleport to the last aim-down-sight (ADS) location.